 - Email: HomeRepair@seattle.gov

 This program offers low cost external repairs for homeowners, including ramps, for people in King County: SE Seattle, White Center, SE Renton, and Federal Way.
+Exact geographic eligibility, as well as income eligibility, is available on the website.
 Repair project costs will be subject to a 0% deferred loan that is paid upon sale or transfer of the home.

 - Phone: 206-855-5214